acchapm1/vagrant-slurm/README.md

 files that are not tracked by Git.
 Use the `-n` flag to dry-run first.

 ## Global Overrides

+**WARNING:** Always update `slurm.conf` to match any CPU overrides to prevent resource allocation conflicts.

 If you wish to override the default settings on a global level, you can do so by creating a `.settings.yml` file based on the provided `example-.settings.yml` file: